Last updated: 22 February 2026 · Author:

 Understudy / skills transfer

-• 1-page skills-transfer plan (what will be transferred, timeline, supervision)
+• 1-page skills-transfer plan (skills, timeline, supervision, outcomes)

 Process (practical steps)

-1. Assemble the endorsement pack (employer compliance + role justification + staffing context + applicant docs).
+1. Assemble the endorsement pack (employer compliance + role justification + staffing context + applicant docs + understudy plan).

-2. Submit through the regulator’s process (form/portal/workflow depending on current procedure). :contentReference[oaicite:4]{index=4}
+2. Submit through the regulator’s current process (form / portal / office workflow, depending on current procedure).

-4. File the work permit on eFNS using the endorsement letter as part of the employer’s supporting evidence (where applicable).
+5. File the work permit application on eFNS and upload the endorsement/recommendation as supporting employer evidence where applicable.

 Common pitfalls (and how to avoid delays)

-• Weak justification: role looks “replaceable locally” → include clear skills gap + program impact + why local recruitment failed.
+• Weak role justification: role looks locally fillable → include clear skills gap, program need, and recruitment evidence.

-• No understudy plan: add a 1-page skills transfer plan + named understudy.
+• No understudy plan: add a named understudy + short skills transfer plan.

-• Messy staff list: provide a clean spreadsheet-style staff list (locals + expats) with titles and contacts.
+• Messy staff list: submit a clean, complete staffing list (locals + expats) with titles and contacts.

 • Uncertified credentials: certify key certificates and translate non-English documents.